 Frequently asked questions…

-Find the answers you’ve been searching for your questions about children’s dentistry in Wolverhampton!
+Find the answers you’ve been searching for your questions about visiting a family dentist in Wolverhampton!
 We believe an informed patient is a happy patient, so do get in touch if you would like to find out more about our treatments.

 Generally, you should arrange your child’s first dentist appointment when their first teeth start to come through.
-This way we can begin forging a positive relationship with your child early and spot any warning signs of teeth alignment problems early, amongst other concerns.
+This way we can begin forging a positive relationship with your child early and spot any warning signs of teeth problems early.

 It’s very important to look after your child’s milk teeth just as it is their adult teeth.
 Not looking after their milk teeth, even though they will be replaced by adult teeth, can lead to a lot of discomfort and sometimes even extraction for your child.
 It is also indicative of how well they might look after their adult teeth.
 Milk teeth are where children learn dental health lessons for life, so it’s important to get them brushing and cleaning these teeth.

 Of course!
 Pregnancy can affect your teeth in small ways, such as making your gums more sensitive to gum disease.
 Under NHS support, pregnant people can visit the dentist and receive routine health treatments free of charge.
 This is also the same for those who have had given birth with the last 12 months.

 Fluoride is a naturally occurring mineral that helps to strengthen your teeth and prevent tooth decay.
 A lot of toothpastes add fluoride to benefit your teeth’s dental health, including children’s toothpastes.
 We have a treatment that paints a concentrated and safe fluoride solution onto your child’s teeth to help fortify them against cavities.